Unleash your creativity with 3D printing!

 /

 PETG is quickly becoming one of the most commonly used materials in 3D printing today.
-It's Versatile and easy to use, but does PETG need an enclosure?
+It's versatile and easy to use, but does PETG need an enclosure?

-So does PETG need an enclosure?
-In short, PETG does not require an enclosure while being printed.
+PETG does not require an enclosure while being printed.
 PETG is very durable, so an enclosure isn’t necessary to ensure quality prints.
 However, that doesn’t mean you won’t still benefit from having an enclosure around your printer.

-Through all my time in the 3D printing industry, I’ve had the chance to work with all of the most common types of filaments as well as countless models of FDM and SLA printers, so I assure you that all of the information I’ve written here comes from years of personal experience and expertise.
+With extensive experience in the 3D printing industry, I've had the opportunity to work with various filament types and numerous FDM and SLA printers.
+Rest assured that the information I've provided here is based on years of personal expertise and hands-on experience.

 Table of Contents